 The Department of Human Development and Family Science prepares students for a wide variety of careers and professions studying and serving children, youth, adults and families across the lifespan.
 HDFS faculty excel in instruction, research and outreach, and we are rated among the leading departments of our type in the nation.

-We are seeking a new department head.
+Wea are seeking applications for an Assistant Professor with a focus on Marital and Family Therapy.
 See our position description for more information.

 We serve nearly 500 majors and 150 minors in a wide variety of courses leading to the Bachelor of Science degree.
 Undergraduates may choose from several degree options to meet their specific interests and career plans.
 These include a General HDFS program or specialized tracks in Child Life or Family Life Education.
 Many of our graduates select careers in family service agencies, nursing, teaching and senior care.
 Many also pursue graduate degrees.